-The current COVID-19 outbreak has impacted the Central District of Illinois, all 50 states, and countries around the world.
-Although for many this disease appears to cause only flu-like symptoms, for others it can pose a serious risk, even death.
-There is currently no vaccine to prevent COVID-19.
-On March 29, 2020, the head of the Centers for Disease Control and Prevention ("CDC") predicted millions of infections and between 100,000 and 200,000 deaths.
-The Governor of Illinois declared a disaster and entered a "stay-at-home" Executive Order on March 20, 2020.
-Illinois Executive Order 2020-13, entered March 26, 2020, places prisons on administrative quarantine and suspends new admissions to Illinois Department of Corrections facilities from county jails.
-The National Commission on Correctional Health Care recommends the suspension of all transfers to and from facilities unless absolutely necessary.
-The CDC and local public health officials have advised that the best way to prevent illness is to avoid opportunities for exposure.
-The virus is thought to spread mainly from person-to-person, particularly between people who are in close contact with one another (within about 6 feet) and through contact with contaminated surfaces.
+By late March the COVID-19 outbreak had impacted the Central District of Illinois, all 50 states and countries around the world.
+The Centers for Disease Control and Prevention ("CDC") predicted millions of infections and between 100,000 and 200,000 deaths in the United States.
+On March 20, 2020, the Governor of Illinois declared all counties in the State of Illinois a disaster area and entered a "stay-at-home" Executive Order.
+Illinois Executive Order 2020-13, entered March 26, 2020, placed prisons on administrative quarantine and suspended new admissions to Illinois Department of Corrections facilities from county jails.
+The National Commission on Correctional Health Care recommended the suspension of all transfers to and from facilities unless absolutely necessary.
+On March 29, 2020, the Judicial Conference of the United States declared that emergency conditions caused by the COVID-19 outbreak are materially affecting, and will continue to materially affect, the functioning of the federal courts generally.